drhicks/Kejia_peptide_binders/README.md

 - Update paths in `path_to/threading/make_jobs.py` to use your Python environment.
 - Ensure `path_to/threading/make_jobs.py` has the correct path for `path_to/threading/thread_peptide_sequence_new.py`
 - To start with, only use the templates from `walle` and `walle2`. `mini` and `strand` contains primarily strand pairing binding modes, which tends to give way higher AF2 passing rate, but might not necessarily be favored in real life cases (in terms of success % and affinities).
 Recommend only to use when you have clues about your targets structurally compatibility with strand pairing, and/or when testing in a larger number of designs.
-- Further details of the pipeline will be releases journal manuscript journal acceptance.
+- Further details of the pipeline will be released upon manuscript journal acceptance.

 ## Step-by-Step Guide